 Next to the Palais des Rohan, you can taste the delicious food and wine from local bakers, winegrowers of the Couronne d’Or, Alsace foie gras producers, the Tribu des Gourmets d’Alsace and local beer brewer.

-Known as “The Three Kings’ market, this market can be found in the historic Petite France neighborhood of Strasbourg.
+Known as “The Three Kings” market, this market can be found in the historic Petite France neighborhood of Strasbourg.
 Once known as the filthiest part of town during the Napoleonic Wars, but today is one of the most picturesque corners of town with a plethora of half-timbered houses, so naturally the Petite Franec Christmas Market is where it’s happening!
 Here we enjoyed a delicious sugar donut in the shape of a pretzel.
 This part of Strasbourg is considered to be one of the most beautiful canal cities in Europe!

 Place des Meuniers